My Work

 • Clearer communication of the organization’s mission and impact

-Most importantly, the site shifted from being a barrier to being abridge.
+Most importantly, the site shifted from being a barrier to being a bridge.

 Reflection